 Both methods: If you’re not going to need the cake right now, return it to the freezer until needed.
 Take out 5 minutes before serving.

 Take a deep breath.
 Hold the hot cup of alcohol in a oven mitt-ed hand.
 Light a match with the other.
 With the cake below you, begin to tip the alcohol as slowly as possible to the edge of the cup.
 Light the alcohol with the match — it’s going to be a low, blueish kitten of a flame, promise.
 Drizzle this burning alcohol over the cake.
 You can let it flame out or it can be blown out.
-We found the gentle on the cake to last 15 to 30 seconds.
+(Ours lasted 15 to 30 seconds.)

 To serve: Serve cake in thin wedges, cutting with a very sharp or serrated knife as frozen brownie is quite dense, chewy and all the more rewarding because of it.
 Cake keeps in the freezer for easily a week (and probably longer); the meringue holds up surprisingly well.